sitechecker.pro logo mobile

 What Does «How Do I Fix 3xx Page Receives Organic Traffic» Mean?

 Technical condition audit data indicate that some internal web pages are displaying a 3xx (redirect) error response when users access the site.
-The problem means that the page was moved to a new URL, which has not yet been indexed by Google.
+The problem means that the URLs was moved to a new URL, which has not yet been indexed by Google.
 That’s why search results show the irrelevant address, which leads users to the site.
 It is recommended to fix such errors so that website visitors get the address relevant to their search query.

 What Triggers This Issue?

-When crawling the web, Google crawlers look for new pages to verify and index them.
+When crawling the web, Google crawlers look for new URLs to verify and index them.
 They crawl pages and index all the words they encounter, as well as their locations.
 This way, when a user enters a query, the search engine selects in its database and displays answers that it considers the most relevant to the user’s intent.
 Page crawling does not occur all the time.

 If the internal structure of the site has changed, and some pages were moved to new URLs, redirects are set to redirect users.
-After the update, much time can pass before Google notices the update and indexes the new page.
+After the update, much time can pass before Google notices the update and indexes the new URL.

 3xx Pages with Traffic Issue